psacf.Rd

 compute the ACF/CCF by creating a matrix of panel-lags of the series using flag

-and then correlating this matrix with the series (x, y
+and then computing the covariance of this matrix with the series (x, y

-and pairwise-complete observations.
-This may require a lot of memory on large data, but is done because passing a sequence of lags to flag
+).
+Creating the lag matrix may require a lot of memory on large data, but passing a sequence of lags to flag

 and thus calling flag

-one time is much faster than calling them lag.max
+one time is generally much faster than calling them lag.max

 times.
 The partial ACF is computed from the ACF using a Yule-Walker decomposition, in the same way as in pacf